 Director: Dan Kwan, Daniel Scheinert

 A maximalist storyline calls for a maximalist layout.
 The poster of this film is circular with outer ring layers.
 Each level or layer is full of colourful illustrations and photos of characters from the films.
-A truly refreshing poster that is artistically and aesthetically better than every other poster on this list.
+A truly refreshing poster in a Maximalist style.

 This poster goes to show that illustrators, graphic designers and directors of photography can work together to create a masterpiece full of meaning to the film and its concentric storyline.
 And above all, the poster doubles as a prop for a drinking game I would like to call “spot the googly eyes.”